 Keep Updating Your Policies

 Most businesses use outdated security policies that fail to keep up with the latest technologies.
 Having a well-designed and well-planned security policy lays the foundation for a safe organization.
-Therefore, training your employees on those policies and updating policies can help prevent cyber attacks.
+Therefore, training your employees on those policies and updating policies can help prevent cyber attacks (Measures to Avoid Cyber-attacks).

 Refresh Security Controls

 In case your business has not yet reviewed its network security controls, it is high time that you do so.
 If not, try updating or even considering replacing it.
 This will enable you to monitor users and ensure their safety.
 Secondly, doing a sanity check before opening an attachment, reading the email, and checking the ID can make the business safer.
 This will help you avoid phishing and other cyber-attacks intended to take advantage of your trust.

 The realization that no company, big or small is immune to hacking is the first step in ensuring cybersecurity to your business.
 Businesses like Skillmine Technology Services offer cyber security services.
 It’s good news that India has entered the top 10 of global cybersecurity ranking of countries as the tenth best country in the world, ahead of China and Pakistan as per UN’s ITU Global cybersecurity agenda.

 Collaborative work is required to create safe cyberspace.
 Steps like creating a robust National Information Security strategy, democratizing cybersecurity, and creating a robust innovation ecosystem are all steps that can help us move in this direction.